 Even if you do have ongoing tax liabilities an offshore account can give you more control over the timing of any payments due.

 Where is the best place for me to bank offshore?

 Each offshore centre offers a variety of banks, levels of regulation and different services, but for most expats from Europe, the best known centres are the Isle of Man and the Channel Islands. which include Jersey and Guernsey, followed by Switzerland and the Cayman Islands.

 Offshore centres are frequently home to insurance companies or investment houses, which like many banks, are the subsidiaries of internationally known companies and offer similar advantages to the banks.

 How do I open an offshore bank account?

 The requirements for opening accounts offshore tend to be stricter than for onshore home country accounts but need not be especially painful.
 The main issue for many has been the requirement to provide sight of original passports which has meant sending them through the post or having to pay a lawyer to certify them, neither of which is ideal.

 I can now offer an easier option as I have an agency with a major international bank that has an offshore division in the Isle of Man so customers benefit from the high levels of protection afforded by the Isle of Man Financial Services Authority.
 This means that I am able to certify documents, making the account opening process much simpler.

-For further details on opening an offshore bank account, or for information on any other personal financial planning issue, please contact me at firstname.lastname@example.org
+For further details on opening an offshore bank account and the paperwork to start the process, or for information on any other personal financial planning issue, please contact me at firstname.lastname@example.org